-In 2015, the Laboratory accumulated and disposed of hazardous waste under an U.S. Environmental Protection Agency (EPA) issued generator number.
-All waste was handled according to applicable EPA, State, Local regulations and DOE Orders.
+In 2016, the Laboratory accumulated and disposed of hazardous waste under an U.S. Environmental Protection Agency (EPA) issued generator number.
+All waste was handled according to applicable EPA, State, and local regulations and DOE Orders.
 The Laboratory operates as a Small Quantity Generator (SQG) of hazardous waste.

-The Laboratory was in compliance with all applicable federal, state, local and DOE regulations and orders in 2015.
+The Laboratory was in compliance with all applicable Federal, State, local and DOE regulations and Orders in 2016.

-There were no radiological air emissions or exposures to the general public due to Laboratory activities in 2015 (See U.S. Department of Energy Air Emissions Annual Report in Appendix A.)
+There were no radiological air emissions or exposures to the general public due to Laboratory activities in 2016 (See U.S. Department of Energy Air Emissions Annual Report in Appendix A.)

 As indicated in prior Site Environmental Reports, formal pollution prevention awareness, waste minimization and recycling programs have been in practice since 1990, with improvements implemented most recently in 2015.
 Included in these efforts were battery, cathode ray tube (CRT), miscellaneous electronic office equipment, white and green computer paper, corrugated cardboard, mixed paper, newsprint, food/beverage container recycling and laboratory glassware recycling.
-Ames Laboratory also recycles/reuses salvageable metal, used oil, foamed polystyrene peanuts, fluorescent lamps, and telephone books.
+Ames Laboratory also recycles/reuses salvageable metal, used oil, foamed polystyrene peanuts, fluorescent lamps and telephone books.

 Ames Laboratory reported to DOE-Ames Site Office (AMSO), through the Laboratory's Performance Evaluation Measurement Plan, on its Affirmative Procurement Performance Measure.
-A performance level of "B" was achieved in 2015 for Integrated Safety, Health and Environmental Protection.
+A performance level of "A-" was achieved in 2016 for Integrated Safety, Health and Environmental Protection.

-As reported in Site Environmental Reports for prior years, the Laboratory's Environmental Management System (EMS) has been integrated into the Laboratory's Integrated Safety Management System since 2005.
-The integration of EMS into the way the Laboratory does business allows the Laboratory to systematically review, address and respond to the Laboratory's environmental impacts.
-In addition to DOE identified objectives and targets, the EMS Steering Committee recommends annual environmental goals for the Laboratory.
-The Laboratory achieved its 2015 goal of launching an excess property website that allows personnel staff to "shop" for excess property within the organization.
-This initiative aligns with the Laboratory's ISMS policy statement and Waste Minimization/Pollution Prevention Plan by reducing purchases and the packaging discarded from new items and reusing the original item thereby reducing waste.
+As reported in Site Environmental Reports for prior years, the Laboratory's Environmental Management System (EMS) has been integrated into the Laboratory's Integrated Safety Management System (ISMS) since 2005.
+The integration of EMS into Laboratory business practices allows the Laboratory to systematically review, address and respond to environmental impacts.
+In addition to DOE-identified objectives and targets, the EMS Steering Committee recommends annual environmental goals for the Laboratory.
+The Laboratory achieved a 2016 goal of publishing a chemical redistribution inventory within the Laboratory-wide chemical inventory system to encourage use of surplus chemicals within the organization.
+This initiative aligns with the Laboratory's ISMS policy statement and Waste Minimization/Pollution Prevention Plan by reducing purchases and the packaging discarded from new items and using surplus commercial grade chemicals and reducing waste.

-Beryllium was used routinely at Ames Laboratory in the 1940's and 1950's in processes developed for the production of highly pure uranium and thorium in support of the historic Manhattan Project.
+Beryllium was used routinely at Ames Laboratory in the 1940s and 1950s in processes developed for the production of highly pure uranium and thorium in support of the historic Manhattan Project.
 Laboratory metallurgists also worked on a process to produce pure beryllium metal from beryllium fluoride.
-In the early 1950's, beryllium oxide powder was used to produce shaped beryllium and crucibles.
-As a result of that work, beryllium contamination now exists in many interstitial spaces (e.g., utility chases) and ventilation systems in Wilhelm, Spedding and Metals Development buildings.
-Extensive characterization and remediation efforts have occurred in 2009 and 2010 in order to better understand the extent of the contamination.
-Analysis of extensive sampling data suggests that a fairly wide dispersion of beryllium occurred (most likely in the 1950's and 60's) in Wilhelm Hall and in certain areas of Spedding Hall and Metals Development.
+In the early 1950s, beryllium oxide powder was used to produce shaped beryllium and crucibles.
+As a result of that work, beryllium contamination now exists in many interstitial spaces (e.g., utility chases) and ventilation systems in Wilhelm Hall, Spedding Hall and Metals Development.
+Extensive characterization and remediation efforts occurred in 2009 and 2010 in order to better understand the extent of the contamination.
+Analysis of extensive sampling data suggests that a fairly wide dispersion of beryllium occurred (most likely in the 1950s and 60s) in Wilhelm Hall and in certain areas of Spedding Hall and Metals Development.
 Area air-sampling results and work-area surface characterizations indicate the exposure potential to current workers, building visitors and the public remains extremely low.
 This information is now used to guide cleaning efforts and to provide worker protection during remodeling and maintenance activities.
 Results were shared with the DOE's Former Worker Program to support former worker medical testing and compensation programs.
-A complete discussion of the Laboratory's beryllium characterization and remediation efforts can be found at: http://www.ameslab.gov/operations/esha/beryllium-information.
+A complete discussion of the Laboratory's beryllium characterization and remediation efforts can be found on the Ames Laboratory Beryllium Information webpage.

-2015 Ames Laboratory Site Environmental Report Feedback Form
+2016 Ames Laboratory Site Environmental Report Feedback Form